 The Eucharistic Revival is a 3-year initiative sponsored by the United States Conference of Catholic Bishops.
 The revival was launched in 2022 and continues until Pentecost in 2025.

+The goal of this program is to help all Catholics, young and old, revive their faith and love of Jesus through prayer and the sacraments, especially the Eucharist.
 It is hoped that while earning the main central patch and auxiliary patches, each individual will grow in knowledge of the Eucharist and, more importantly, grow in a desire to have a personal experience of Jesus in the Eucharist.
 Click here for program requirements.

-When a scout has completed the requirements for a religious emblem, award, or activity, please click here to complete submit a request for the award.
+When a scout has completed the requirements for a religious emblem, award, or activity, please click here to complete and submit a request for the award.
 To complete the request, scouts must also email their completed application to [email protected].

 The Catholic religious recognition programs administered by the National Catholic Committee for Girl Scouts and Camp Fire (NCCGSCF), under the auspices of the National Federation for Catholic Youth Ministry (NFCYM), allow young people to explore and become more involved in their Catholic faith.